stefaniedev/freecodecamp-coursework/responsive-web-design-dertification/1-html5-and-css.md

 <h1 class="pink-text blue-text">Hello World!</h1>
 ```

 ## Override Class Declarations by Styling ID Attributes
 We just proved that browsers read CSS from top to bottom.
 That means that, in the event of a conflict, the browser will use whichever CSS declaration came last.

 But we're not done yet.
 There are other ways that you can override CSS.
-Do you remember id attributes?
+Do you remember `id` attributes?

-Let's override your pink-text and blue-text classes, and make your h1 element orange, by giving the h1 element an id and then styling that id.
+Let's override your `pink-text` and `blue-text` classes, and make your h1 element orange, by giving the h1 element an `id` and then styling that id.

-Give your h1 element the id attribute of orange-text.
+Give your h1 element the `id` attribute of `orange-text`.
 Remember, id styles look like this:

 `<h1 id="orange-text">`

-Leave the blue-text and pink-text classes on your h1 element.
+Leave the `blue-text` and `pink-text` classes on your h1 element.

-Create a CSS declaration for your orange-text id in your style element.
+Create a CSS declaration for your `orange-text` id in your style element.
 Here's an example of what this looks like:
 ```
 #brown-text {
   color: brown;
 }
 ```
-Note: It doesn't matter whether you declare this css above or below pink-text class, since id attribute will always take precedence.
+Note: It doesn't matter whether you declare this css above or below `pink-text` class, since id attribute will always take precedence.

-- [x] Your h1 element should have the class pink-text.
+- [x] Your h1 element should have the class `pink-text`.
-- [x] Your h1 element should have the class blue-text.
+- [x] Your h1 element should have the class `blue-text`.
-- [x] Give your h1 element the id of orange-text.
+- [x] Give your h1 element the id of `orange-text`.
-- [x] Create a CSS declaration for your orange-text id
+- [x] Create a CSS declaration for your `orange-text` id
 - [x] Do not give your h1 any style attributes.
 - [x] Your h1 element should be orange.